godotengine/godot-docs/classes/class_tabs.rst

 Description
 -----------

-Simple tabs control, similar to :ref:`TabContainer<class_TabContainer>` but is only in charge of drawing tabs, not interact with children.
+Tabs control, similar to :ref:`TabContainer<class_TabContainer>` but is only in charge of drawing tabs, not interact with children.

 Properties
 ----------